chandantiwari/mindmeld/README.md

 ```

 and try to remember the state of your life at those moments in
-time.
+time, especially at year 1.
 The results can be revealing.

 ## MBTI Test